Earn a Bachelor's and a Master's in Less Time

 Are you a highly motivated student?
 Jump-start your education in the Computer Science Accelerated Master’s program—designed for students like you.
 Whether you would like to pursue doctoral studies in computer science or gain a competitive edge for a career in industry, we can help you get on the fast track to your professional goals.

-Our accelerated master’s program allows a student to count up to 6 senior-level credits toward both a Master of Science in Computer Science and a Bachelor of Science in Computer Science, Computer Systems Science, or Software Engineering.
+Our accelerated master’s program allows a student to count up to 6 senior-level credits toward both a Master of Science in Computer Science and a Bachelor of Science in Computer Science, Computer Engineering, or Software Engineering.
 We offer a thesis option, a report option, and a course work option—all of which prepare students to meet the growing need for graduates with a master’s degree in computer science.

 Computer Science Accelerated MS Requirements